Andy-set-studio/stalfos.io/02-javascript.md

 This little helper returns the current breakpoint which is set in your [CSS](/css/).
 The return value is the same as your SCSS variable name to keep things as simple as possible.

-This should help you avoid user agent string querying, which we all know is nasty!

 ```javascript
 {% include samples/javascript/helpers/get-breakpoint.js %}
 ```

 ### Change Event

-This helper is aimed at generating a change event for your form elements.
+This helper is designed to help you bind a predictable change event to your form elements.
 Some of the input based elements require an `input` event instead of `change` and this helper sorts that for you.

 ```javascript
 {% include samples/javascript/helpers/change-event.js %}